EnriqueShrem/B3-RoboticsLab/Task 1: Pick and Place.md

 Halt Task1
 Fend 'Ends The Main Function

-Function Task1 ;Executes the Pick and Place tasks
+Function Task1 'Executes the Pick and Place tasks
 Go SafetyPosition
 Call FOR3
 Call FOR4